-This soft, flexible paleo tortilla recipe is perfect to create delicious vegan gluten-free sandwiches or wraps.
+This soft, flexible paleo tortilla recipe is perfect for creating delicious vegan gluten-free sandwiches or wraps.

 Most vegan gluten-free tortilla recipes use grain as flour, like quinoa, rice, or millet.